-- · are less than 6 months of age - are aged 2 years to under 18 years for whom live attenuated influenza vaccine (LAIV) is NOT contraindicated (or not otherwise unsuitable, for instance due to the route of administration or non-acceptance of porcine gelatine content) and is available.
-Note: LAIV should be given to those aged 2 to under 18 years in preference to inactivated influenza vaccine where possible, see LAIV PGD. - have had a confirmed anaphylactic reaction to a previous dose of the vaccine - have had a confirmed anaphylactic reaction to any component of the vaccine or residues from the manufacturing process4 (other than ovalbumin - see Cautions) - are less than 2 years of age and have had a severe anaphylactic reaction to egg which has previously required intensive care - have received a complete dose of the recommended influenza vaccine for the current season, unless they are individuals aged 6 months to less than 9 years in a clinical risk group category listed in Chapter 19 of the 'Green Book' who should, in the first season they are vaccinated against influenza, receive a second dose of an appropriate influenza vaccine at least 4 weeks after the first dose - are suffering from acute severe febrile illness (the presence of a minor infection is not a contraindication for immunisation)

-Cautions including any relevant action to be taken

-Individuals with a bleeding disorder may develop a haematoma at the injection site.
+Criteria for inclusion (continued) domiciliary care provider, who are directly involved in the care of vulnerable individuals who are at increased risk from exposure to influenza by a voluntary managed hospice provider, who are directly involved in the care of vulnerable individuals who are at increased risk from exposure to influenza through Direct Payments (personal budgets) and/or Personal Health Budgets, such as Personal Assistants, to deliver domiciliary care to individuals children eligible for the Routine Childhood Seasonal Influenza Vaccinatio Programme (aged 2 years to 10 years on 31 August 2022) for whom live attenuated influenza vaccine (LAIV) is contraindicated (or is otherwise unsuitable, for instance due to the route of administration or non-acceptance of porcine gelatine content) Additionally, in 2022 to 2023, subject to sufficient influenza vaccine supplie being available nationally, the following additional cohorts will be offered influenza vaccination: secondary school-aged children focusing on Years 7, 8 and 9 and any remaining vaccine will be offered to years 10 and 11, subject to vaccine availability (see Special considerations / Additional information) Criteria for exclusion 3 Individuals for whom valid consent, or 'best-interests' decision in accordance with the Mental Capacity Act 2005, has not been obtained (for further information on consent see Chapter 2 of 'The Green Book).
+The vaccine product patient information leaflet should be available to inform consent.
+Individuals who: are less than 6 months of age are aged 2 years to under 18 years for whom live attenuated influenza vaccine (LAIV) is not contraindicated (or not otherwise unsuitable, for instance due to the route of administration or non-acceptance of porcine gelatine content) and is available.
+Note: LAIV should be given to those aged 2 to under 18 years of age in preference to inactivated influenza vaccine where possible, see LAIV PGD have had a confirmed anaphylactic reaction to a previous dose of the vaccine have had a confirmed anaphylactic reaction to any component of the vaccine or residues from the manufacturing process4 (other than ovalbumin - see Cautions) have received a complete dose of the recommended influenza vaccine for the current season, unless they are individuals aged 6 months to less than 9 years in a clinical risk group category listed in Chapter 19 of the 'Green Book' who should, in the first season they are vaccinated against influenza, receive a second dose of an appropriate influenza vaccine at least 4 weeks after the first dose Cautions including any relevant action to be taken Individuals with a bleeding disorder may develop a haematoma at the injection site.
 Individuals with bleeding disorders may be vaccinated intramuscularly if, in the opinion of a doctor familiar with the individual's bleeding risk, vaccines or similar small volume intramuscular injections can be administered with reasonable safety by this route.
-If the individual receives medication/treatment to reduce bleeding, for example treatment for haemophilia, intramuscular vaccination can be scheduled shortly after such medication/treatment is administered.
-Individuals on stable anticoagulation therapy, including individuals on warfarin who are up to date with their scheduled INR testing and whose latest INR was below the upper threshold of their therapeutic range, can receive intramuscular vaccination.
-A fine needle (equal to 23 gauge or finer calibre such as 25 gauge) should be used for the vaccination, followed by firm pressure applied to the site (without
+If the individual Continued over page receives medication/treatment to reduce bleeding, for example treatment for